sergelogvinov/proxmox-cloud-controller-manager/.github/PULL_REQUEST_TEMPLATE.md

 ## Note to the Contributor

 We encourage contributors to go through a proposal process to discuss major changes.
-Before your PR is allowed to run through CI, the maintainers of Talos CCM will first have to approve the PR.
+Before your PR is allowed to run through CI, the maintainers of Proxmox CCM will first have to approve the PR.
 -->

 ## What? (description)